m-zurkiyeh/Login/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost';
 ```

-**For purposes of the project, create a user named 'root' with the password 'root'**
+**For purposes of the project, create a user named 'user' with the password 'user'**

 11. Create a database by entering the command:
 ``` sql